ddobrin/ai-patterns-ui/demo/DemoPrompts.md

 Write a report about the population of Berlin

-Write a report about the population of Berlin, its geographic situation, and its historical origins
+Write a report about the population of Berlin, its geographic situation, and its historical origins Write a report about the cultural aspects of Berlin

+# MCP User Messages

-Write a report about the population of Berlin, and get a printable article about the city
+Write a report about the population of Berlin and find an article about the city in the archives

-Write a report about the population of Berlin, its geographic situation, its historical origins, and find an article about the city in the FileSystem
+Write a report about the population of Berlin and list all the tools available in the TouristBureau of Berlin List all the tools available in the TouristBureau of Berlin List all the tools available in the TouristBureau in the city of Berlin

+# archived tests
-Write a report about the population of Berlin, its geographic situation, its historical origins, and get a printable article about the city

-Write a report about the cultural aspects of Berlin
+Write a report about the population of Berlin, and get a printable article about the city Write a report about the population of Berlin and find an article about the city in the archives

 ```

+### Deployment

 ```
 https://agentic-rag-360922367561.us-central1.run.app